stefan-hoeck/idris2-tutorial/src/Tutorial/Functions2.md

 the following function signature, we expect the compiler to infer the value of type parameter `a` automatically from the types of the other arguments (ignore the 0 quantity for the moment;
-I'll explain it in the next session):
+I'll explain it in the next subsection):

 ```idris
 maybeToEither : {0 a : Type} -> Maybe a -> Either String a